Initiatives in Aircraft Flight Operations

 Click here to learn more about the detail

-Use Emission Trading Schemes
+Use of Offsetting and Emission Trading

 Utilization of Negative Emissions Technologies (NETs)

-- *2.Climeworks:
+- *3.1PointFive:

 1PointFive is committed to reducing global temperature rise by 1.5 °C by 2050 through decarbonization solutions, including Carbon Engineering’s DAC technology, AIR TO FUELS™ technology, and geological storage hubs.
 AIR TO FUELS™ is a registered trademark of Carbon Engineering Ltd.

-In response to climate change risks, the government has set "2050 carbon neutrality" as a goal in line with the Paris Agreement, and the ANA Group has also set "2050 net zero" as a long-term goal and "2030 environmental goal" as a path to achieve it.
-To achieve this goal, ANA's CEO and other executives are participating in government committees, serving as board members of industry associations, and lobbying to contribute to climate change policy decisions in line with the Paris Agreement.
+The Japanese government has set "2050 carbon neutrality" as a goal in line with the Paris Agreement, and the ANA Group has also set the long-term goal of "2050 net zero" as a response to and reinforcement of climate change risks in line with the Paris Agreement, and the "2030 environmental goal" as a path toward achieving this goal.
+To achieve these goals, ANA's CEO and other executives participate in government committees, serve on boards of industry associations, and lobby to contribute to climate change policy decisions in line with the Paris Agreement.
+In addition, the ANA Group monitors the progress of its measures at the Group ESG Management Promotion Meeting, based on the ANA Group Total Risk Management Rules, to assess risks and ensure that industry policy activities align with its policies.

 Environmental Initiatives with External Organizations (Lobbying in Japan)